C-Brown/C-Brown.github.io/_posts/2019-03-07-Custom-Crypter.md

   AES_CBC_encrypt_buffer(&ctx, sc, length);
 }
 ```
-Let's put it together and add our start of the file which will add the includes, defines, and our global variable -- the shellcode we will be encrypting.
+Let's put it together and add our start of the file which will add the includes, defines, and our global variable -- the original shellcode.
 We will use the execve-stack shellcode from the course content.
 ```c
 #include <stdio.h>
 #include <stdint.h>	// uint8_t for shellcode, key, and iv